My Story So Far

 I've played with many groups over the years.
 From starting with a Bluegrass Gospel group, Gospel Harmony, to playing rock, blues, country, and more with a wide variety of bands throughout Southeastern Kentucky and Northern Tennessee, but Laurel Knox and the Whitleys was a true reflection of my own musical desires.
 We released our debut album in 2018 and have been playing together ever since.

 Playing in bands is so rewarding and I love doing it, but I have a lot of music to make so that is why I continue to do a lot of solo work as well.
-As of August 2020, I am working on my debut solo album and hope to have it compleated by the end of the year.
+I am currently working on my debut solo album and hope to have it completed in the Spring of 2021 and ready for release by this Summer.